KTH-FlowAI/causality-urban-flows/README.md

 If you use this code in your research, please cite the following paper:

-Martínez-Sánchez, Á., López, E., Le Clainche, S., Lozano-Durán, A., Srivastava, A., & Vinuesa, R. (2022).
-Causality analysis of large-scale structures in the flow around a wall-mounted square cylinder. arXiv preprint arXiv:2209.15356.
-[Link to the paper](https://arxiv.org/abs/2209.15356)
+Álvaro Martínez-Sánchez, Esteban López, Soledad Le Clainche, Adrián Lozano-Durán, Ankit Srivastava, & Ricardo Vinuesa (2022).
+"Causality analysis of large-scale structures in the flow around a wall-mounted square cylinder".
+[Journal of Fluid Mechanics](https://arxiv.org/abs/2209.15356)

 ## License